faizulkhan56/fastapi-advanced-lab/medium.md

 - **Middleware** provides a clean way to implement cross-cutting concerns
 - **Versioning** is essential for API evolution and backward compatibility
 - **Dependency Injection** makes code testable and maintainable
+- **Logging and Exception Handling** are critical for production applications
 - **Docker** provides consistent deployment across environments
 - **Testing** is crucial at all levels (unit, integration, E2E)